-Write a brief note on equitable resources use an life styles.

-Give brief account on natural resources degradation.

-- Briefly explain the concept of Joint Forest Management Strategy. - 4.
+- 4. Write a brief note on equitable resources use in life styles. - 5.
+Give brief account on natural resources degradation. - 6.
+Briefly explain the concept of Joint Forest Management Strategy. - 4.
 Write note on the limitations of land use planning models. - 5.
 Write brief the concept of Sanctuaries and National Parks. - 6.
 Give a brief note on the importance Ramsar Convention. - 7.
 Briefly explain the Rain water harvesting programmes in India - 8.
 Write a brief note on impacts of overgrazing on soil fertility